 This health plan covers certain health care services you receive from an approved telehealth physician or practitioner using a telecommunications system.
 The telehealth provider will use a video chat system to conduct a private two-way, real-time communication between you and the health care provider.
 These telehealth services are available when you prefer not to go to a physician's office or a health facility for an in-person visit for any reason.
 You may see a telehealth provider using their online system or mobile device application when you need care for a minor illness or injury such as a cough, a sore throat, or a fever; or you need care for a chronic condition; or you need mental health and substance use care for conditions or symptoms such as anxiety and depression; or you have a general health and wellness concern.
 For covered telehealth services, your in-network cost share (such as deductible, copayment, and/or coinsurance) is the same as the lowest cost share level that you would pay for similar services when they are furnished in a preferred physician's office for outpatient medical care or mental health and substance use care.
 Or, if you use an approved telehealth provider that does not have a PPO payment agreement for your health plan, you will pay the out-of-network cost share that applies for physicians' office visits for similar services.
 Telehealth services may be furnished by health care providers that have been approved as telehealth providers for your health plan.
 Or, you can also go online and log on to Blue Cross and Blue Shield's Well Connection Web site at www.wellconnection.com.
 To find a telehealth provider that is approved by your health plan, you can look in your provider directory.
-Or, you can call the Blue Cross and Blue Shield's customer service office for help at the toll-free number shown on your health plan ID card.
+Or, you can call the Blue Cross and Blue Shield's Look in your provider directory.
+Or, you can call the Blue Cross and Blue Shield's and Blue Shield's customer service office for help at the toll-free number shown on your health plan ID card.